 The Basset Hound would top the charts if laziness can be measured in terms of droopy eyes, low-hanging ears, and mellow temperament.

-This dog breed is so lazy that it instantly gets into its bed and refuses to get up until there’s motivation.
+This dog breed is so lazy that it instantly gets into its bed and refuses to get up until it is motivated.

-Although this dog wants to stay in bed, if it picks up a scent, it can walk distances to follow it.
-This dog breed does not have heavy grooming requirements.
+Although this dog wants to stay in bed, it can walk distances to follow it if it picks up a scent.
+This low-energy dog breed does not have heavy regular grooming needs.

 Initially, Basset Hounds were bred to hunt, but now, they are more likely to stretch out in a sunny spot.

-You can easily identify a Basset Hound because this dog has a long, stocky body, short legs, and exceptionally long ears.
+A Basset Hound is easily identifiable because of its long, stocky body, short legs, and exceptionally long, droopy ears.

-If you want an adorable dog that likes to cuddle and spend most of its time in the home, getting a Basset Hound will make sense.
-However, if you want a jogging partner, this breed will be the first to say “Thank you, next.”
+Getting a Basset Hound will make sense if you want an adorable dog that likes to cuddle and spend most of its time in the home.
+However, if you want a jogging partner, this breed will first say “Thank you, next.”

 Broholmer